web-dave/angular-starter-v2/readme.md

 * Provide it in your `AppMocule`
 * Implement `PreloadingStrategy`, `preload()`
 * add some data to  your routes
-* set preloadingSTrategy in routingModule
+* set preloadingStrategy in routingModule